bluething/learnddd/Learning Domain-Driven Design/03-Managing-Domain-Complexity/README.md

 ### How big the boundary?

 It depends on the specific problem domain.
-It can be wide (following the business domain’s inherent contexts) or narrow (divided into smaller problem domain).
+It can be wide (following the business domain's inherent contexts) or narrow (divided into smaller problem domain).
 It's a strategic design decision.
 If the boundary wide it is hard to keep it consistent, but if it's small we will have more integration overhead the design induces.

 Therefore, size is not a deciding factor.
+Just:
+1. Keep our models useful.
-Just keep our models useful and align the bounded contexts sizes with our business needs and organizational constraints.
+2. Align the bounded contexts sizes with our business needs and organizational constraints.

 ### What the relation with subdomains?

-Subdomains are result of analyzing business domain to identify interrelated use cases.
-Bounded context are result of strategic design decision.
+Subdomains are result of analyzing business domain to identify interrelated use cases (discovered).
+Bounded context are result of strategic design decision (designed).

-Theoretically, though impractically, a single model could span the entire business domain (for small system).
+Theoretically, though impractically, a single model (bounded context) could span the entire business domain (for small system).
 When there was a conflict in the model we can split the model following domain expert mental model.
 Then, decompose the model again if the model hard to maintain.

 In some cases, it may be reasonable to use different models of the same subdomain to solve different problems.